Sunday, January 19, 2025

-Sports drinks are advertised to restore energy and fluids during and after strenuous exercise by providing electrolytes and carbohydrates, but …
+Sports drink makers claim that their drinks restore energy and fluids during and after strenuous exercise by providing electrolytes and carbohydrates, but do kids need them to restore anything?

-These drinks may meet the needs of elite athletes involved in prolonged, high-intensity activities that result in a loss of electrolytes and require hydration.
+These drinks might meet the needs of elite athletes involved in prolonged, high-intensity activities that result in a loss of electrolytes and require hydration (although this is arguable).

 However, the average child does not lose electrolytes at the same rate as elite athletes and does not participate in the level of physical activity that requires electrolyte replenishment.